terraform-ibm-modules/terraform-ibm-code-engine/examples/basic/README.md

 An end-to-end basic example that will provision the following:
 - A new resource group if one is not passed in.
+- Code Engine project
+- Code Engine Job
-- 2 Code Engine projects, where:
+- Code Engine App
-    - Project #1 includes: Code Engine Job, App, Config Map, Secret, Build
+- Code Engine Config Map
+- Code Engine Secret
-    - Project #2 includes: Code Engine App
+- Code Engine Build